stashed/docs/docs/guides/latest/workloads/deployment.md

 We are going to create a new Deployment named `stash-recovered` and restore the backed up data inside it.

-Below is the YAML of the Deployment that we are going to create,
+Below are the YAMLs of the Deployment and PVC that we are going to create,

 ```yaml
 apiVersion: v1